jealcalat/jealcalat.github.io/aboutme.md

 Seventh: I like to commit heresies.

-Eight: Sometimes I think I'm near to be a pyrrhonian skeptic, but I like to run experiments anyway, and crossing streets without calculating probabilities.
+Eighth: Sometimes I think I'm near to be a pyrrhonian skeptic, but I like to run experiments anyway, and crossing streets without calculating probabilities.

 Ninth: I don't like self-promoting presumptuous people (which means I don't like me; see First).
 Science has many of those.